Ink and Toner Cartridge Recycling

 Southern Illinois University Carbondale is pleased to announce that we are now partnering with Office Max/Office Depot to recycle used/empty ink and toner cartridges, helping to divert waste from the landfill.

 Going forward, all used or empty ink/toner cartridges should be sent to the Sustainability Office through Campus Mail to MC 4418 labeled USED-RECYCLE.
 Cartridges can also be dropped off at the Innovation and Sustainability Hub (first floor of Student Center).
 If your office generates many used ink and toner cartridges in one month, you might be eligible to send shipments for recycling from your office.
+Students are also encouraged to drop off their used ink and toners cartridges as well.
 Please contact us at firstname.lastname@example.org if you would like to learn more about this option.
 [Note: We also have a program for unused cartridges.
 Click here to see our Toner & Ink Sharing Program page.]

 What is accepted and what is not accepted for recycling?